 rule 1 /7035557/ /7/

-Notice that since the match-string includes the 7 it will get stripped out of the number and replaced by the replace-string.
+Notice that since the match-string includes the 7 (the first digit in the 4-digit extension) it will get stripped out of the number before being replaced by the replace-string.
 So the replace-string has to add the 7 back in or you would end up with just the “213”.